A Visit to Little Havana, USA

 Street Art, Sala’o Restaurant

 From street art to galleries, Little Havana has an impressive display of art throughout the neighborhood.
-As you explore on foot, be sure to stop and appreciate the colorful frescos that are simply stunning.
-A tribute to the skill of these murals can be found at Calle Ocho Murals.
-One recurring theme with the street art and with Cuban art in general is the fearless use of bright, bold designs.
-These artforms perfectly complement the vivacious people who live here.
-Other ways to enjoy Cuban art include a visit to Molina Art Gallery and the Futurama 1637 Art Building which is a mixed space including a gallery, artist workspace and gift shop.
-To get a sense of the community of this neighborhood, stop by the famous Domino Park.
-Located in the center of Little Havana, this park is frequented by local Cuban and Latin American residents who come together daily to play dominoes while discussing the news of the day.
+As you explore on foot, stop and appreciate the stunning and colorful street murals.
+A tribute to the skill of these frescoes can be found at Calle Ocho Murals.
+A recurring theme in street art and with Cuban art in general is the fearless use of bright, bold designs.
+These art forms perfectly complement the vivacious people who live here.
+Other ways to enjoy Cuban art include a visit to Molina Art Gallery and the Futurama 1637 Art Building, a mixed space gallery, artist workspace, and gift shop.

 Domino Park, Little Havana